Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

   - If you're not familiar with dbt, please do [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) first
   - Or if you are not a developer, please see such and such blog post / slides

+- Snowflake
+    - Account admin access to a Snowflake Enterprise or Business Critical account
+    - Access to the TPCH dataset, specifically in the `SNOWFLAKE_SAMPLE_DATA` database and the `TPCH_SF1` schema.

+> aside negative
+>
+> Snowflake Standard Edition is not sufficient, due to usage of Snowflake Enterprise features

 - dbt Cloud
-    - You must have a dbt Cloud Enterprise account
+    - Account admin access to a dbt Cloud Enterprise account
     - Set your development and deployment [environments](https://docs.getdbt.com/docs/dbt-cloud-environments) to use dbt version 1.6 or later.
 You can also opt Keep on latest version of to always use the latest version of dbt.

-- Snowflake
-    - Access to a Snowflake account
-    - Access to the TPCH dataset, specifically in the `SNOWFLAKE_SAMPLE_DATA` database and the `TPCH_SF1` schema.
+> aside negative
+>
+> If you are participating in the Snowflake Summit Hands On Lab session, [please use this form](https://forms.gle/S7P9Rw1Udbfxf7TdA) to submit your account information so your account can be upgraded for the duration of the Hands On Lab.
+>
+> Otherwise, you may receive a dbt Cloud Enterprise account by [requesting one from the dbt Labs team](https://www.getdbt.com/contact).

 ### What You’ll Learn
 * How to understand when data mesh is the right solution for your organization